KB4YG/frontend/README.md

 `ThemeProvider` is instantiated in [main.dart](lib/main.dart), and thus may be accessed throughout the widget tree using `Provider.of<ThemeProvider>(context);`.

-In the [App widget](lib/widgets/app.dart), we use the above command to add a listener than rebuilds the widget tree when the field `themeMode` in `ThemeProvider` changes.
+In the [App widget](lib/widgets/app.dart), we use the above command to add a listener that rebuilds the widget tree when the field `themeMode` in `ThemeProvider` changes.
 The function `toggleTheme()` of `ThemeProvider` toggles this field and is triggered by the [theme_switch](lib/widgets/theme_switch.dart) widget (mobile) or the [theme_icon_button](lib/widgets/theme_icon_button.dart) widget (web).